 Undertaking a training programme which has been designed with your sport in mind helps your ability to perform that sport.
-It is also known as Sports Conditioning, Functional Training and Building Condition Programmes.
+It is also known as Sports Conditioning or Functional Training.

-Typically the training programme will consist of corrective and restorative exercises, strength training, conditioning and cardiovascular training, sports specific techniques which have been chosen specifically to mimic the movements and demands that your sport needs.
+Typically a training program will consist of corrective and restorative exercises.
+Strength training, conditioning, and cardiovascular training.
+Sports specific techniques which have been chosen specifically to mimic the movements and demands that your sport needs.

-- Do you think that the Rugby player would be effective on the pitch?
+- A Rugby player would be effective on the pitch?

-- Do you think they would be at a higher risk of injury from impact?
+- That they would be at a higher risk of injury from impact?

-- Do you think they would be a player the team could depend on?
+- They would be a player the team could depend on?

-If a Rugby player does not ensure that they can deal with the cardiovascular demands of running on a pitch (c.5miles per match) without fatigue and still have the ability to skilfully play, or have prepared their muscles, ligaments and tendons to be hit head-on by another player of 14+ stone at full speed, and probably moved in ways they are not designed to go, then they are not able to be part of the team, they become a hindrance, slowing the possibility of success for the team and putting themselves at serious risk of injury.
+If a Rugby player does not ensure that they can deal with the cardiovascular demands of running on a pitch (c.5miles per match) without fatigue and still have the ability to skillfully play.
+Or have prepared their muscles, ligaments, and tendons to be hit head-on by another player of 14+ stone at full speed.
+And probably moved in ways they are not designed to go.
+Then they are not able to be part of the team.
+They become a hindrance, slowing the possibility of success for the team and putting themselves at serious risk of injury.

 Horse riding is no different.
-Horse riding is actually one of the most dangerous sports in the world where we are required to sit balanced, stable and provide clear effective aids on an independent thinking animal that weight more than 5 times our body weight.
+Horse riding is actually one of the most dangerous sports in the world.
+We are required to sit balanced, stable and provide clear effective aids on an independent thinking animal that weighs more than 5 times our body weight.

 The human body is amazing.
-If you practise a given programme, movement or regime without changing the demand in some way then your body will adapt, and you will no longer make progress.
-To continue to progress you must gradually increase the stimulus or overload so that the body doesn’t adapt and become stagnant – or your performance will to.
+If you practise a given program, movement or regime without changing the demand in some way then your body will adapt.
+You will no longer make progress.
+To continue to progress you must gradually increase the stimulus or overload so that the body doesn’t adapt and become stagnant.
+Or your performance will too.

 Don’t become stuck in a routine.
-The body thrives on being exposed to different stimulus and enables the body to utilise different muscles and body systems to perform which in turn allows greater performance, lower risk of over-use injuries and helps to maintain the need intensity (overload).
+Your body thrives on being exposed to different stimuli.
+It enables the body to utilise different muscles and body systems to perform.
+In turn, this allows greater performance, lower the risk of over-use injuries and helps to maintain the needed intensity (overload).

-Don’t give up or be prepared to lose what you gained.
-If you have a prolonged period of time off training then yes, you will lose all of the good gains you have made.
+If you give up then be prepared to lose what you gained.
+If you have a prolonged period of time off training then yes.
+You will lose all of the good gains you have made.
 Your fitness level, strength, mobility, stability and balance will all start to decrease back to zero.

 It is easy to keep going than to start again….it should become a way of life, not a ‘quick fix’.

-If you want to ride without the aches and pains after, feeling exhausted during a lesson, lacking in confidence when onboard, struggling to step up to the next level, collapsing in transitions, not able to give clear effective aids, struggle to sit a spook or take forever to recover from a general injury then you would benefit from a Sport Specific Training Programme.
+If you want to ride without the aches and pains after, stop feeling exhausted during a lesson, boost confidence, struggling to step up to the next level, collapsing in transitions, not able to give clear effective aids, struggle to sit a spook or take forever to recover from a general injury then you would benefit from a Sport Specific Training Programme.